Topic: Data Policy

 The Brennan Center for Justice is a nonpartisan law and policy institute that conducts rigorous research to identify problems and provide in-depth empirical findings and compelling analyses of pressing legal and policy issues.

-TAGS:Data Policy COVID-19 OpenDP CMDN Blog mobility policy legislation contact-tracing apps Brennan Center
+TAGS:Data Policy OpenDP COVID-19 Blog apps Brennan Center contact-tracing legislation policy mobility

 Join Our Newsletter